kush1434/spring/README.md

 ## Database Management Workflow with Scripts

-If you are working with the database, follow the below procedure to safely interact with the remote DB.
+If you are working with the database, follow the below procedure to safely interact with the remote DB while applying changes locally.
+Certain scripts require spring to be running while others don't, so follow the instructions that the scripts provide.

-1. Initialize your local DB with clean Data
+1. Initialize your local DB with clean data.
+For example, this would be good to see that a schema update works correctly.
 > python scripts/db_init.py

-2. Pull the database content from the remote DB onto your local machine
+2. Pull the database content from the remote DB onto your local machine.
+This allows you to work with real data and test that real data works with your local changes.
 > python scripts/db_prod2local.py

+3. TEST TEST TEST!
+Make sure your changes work correctly with the local DB.

+4. Now go onto the remote DB and back up the db using "cp sqlite.db backups/sqlite_year-month-day.db" in the volumes directory of the spring directory on cockpit.
+Then, run `git pull` to ensure that spring has been updated with the latest code.
+Then, run `python scripts/db_init.py` again to ensure that the remote DB schema is up to date with the latest code.

+5. Once you are satisfied with your changes, push the local DB content to the remote DB.
+This requires authentication, so you need to replace the ADMIN_PASSWORD in the .env file of "spring" with the production admin password.
+> python scripts/db_local2prod.py

+## Condensed DB/Schema update simple steps

+**(a copy of what's above, just condensed)**

+1. Initialize local DB: `python scripts/db_init.py`

+2. Pull production data to local: `python scripts/db_prod2local.py`

+3. Test your changes locally

+4. On production server (in cockpit):
+- Backup DB in volumes directory: `cp sqlite.db backups/sqlite_year-month-day.db`
+- Update code: `git pull`
+- Update schema: `python scripts/db_init.py`

+5. Push local changes to production: `python scripts/db_local2prod.py` (Requires admin password from production in .env)